Blake Hounshell

 Bernard Blakeman Hounshell (September 4, 1978 – January 10, 2023) was an American journalist and editor who worked for The New York Times, Politico, and Foreign Policy.

 A graduate of Yale University, he was a 2011 finalist for the Livingston Award.
 The same year, Time magazine identified him as operating one of the best Twitter accounts.

 He died by suicide in 2023 after living with clinical depression.

 Early life and education

-Hounshell was born as Bernard Blakeman Hounshell in California on September 4, 1978 and had two siblings.
+Hounshell was born as Bernard Blakeman Hounshell in California on September 4, 1978 and had two siblings; his father is American academic David A. Hounshell.
 He grew up in Delaware and Pittsburgh and graduated from Yale University in 2002 after studying political science.

 After graduation, Hounshell moved to Egypt to study, and learn Arabic.

 Career

 In Cairo, Hounshell worked at the human-rights focussed Ibn Khaldun Center for Development Studies think tank founded by Saad Eddin Ibrahim.

 Hounshell edited The New York Times On Politics newsletter after joining the newspaper in October 2021.
 He previously worked as a managing editor at Politico after starting his journalism career at Foreign Policy in 2006.
 At Politico, Hounshell was instrumental in launching the national security newsletter, the NatSec Daily.Foreign Policy won the Media Industry Newsletter's Best of the Web award in 2008, under his leadership.

 Hounshell's Twitter account was identified by Time magazine as one of the 140 best of 2011.
 The same year, his reporting on the Arab Spring made him a Livingston Awards for Young Journalists finalist.